13retonnian/cpnt200-a1/README.md

 - can't get it to run on github pages it runs this readme instead of static pages
 - can't get it to show images or go to the proper page on Netlify.
 Fixed by changing the route in config file.
 - can't get it to show blog on Netlify
+- added multiple blogs and it broke my code

 #### Attributions:
 - Attributions to Ashlyn Knox and Tony Grimes' classes, videos and code.